canopas/cloud-gallery/README.md

 ## Features 🌟

-- **Sync with Google Drive**: Easily access and manage your photos and videos stored on your device and Google Drive account directly in one place.
+- **Sync with Cloud Providers**: Easily access and manage your photos and videos stored on both your device and cloud accounts like Google Drive and Dropbox, all in one place.
 Enjoy the convenience of having your memories at your fingertips, wherever you go.

-- **Auto Backup In Google Drive**: Worried about losing your cherished memories?
-Cloud Gallery's auto backup feature ensures that your local photos and videos are automatically backed up to your Google Drive account, keeping them safe and secure.
+- **Auto Backup to Cloud**: Never worry about losing your cherished memories again!
+Cloud Gallery’s auto backup feature ensures your local photos and videos are automatically backed up to either Google Drive or Dropbox, keeping them safe and secure.

-- **Effortless Uploads & Downloads**: Easily upload photos and videos from your device's local storage to your Google Drive account, and download files from Google Drive to your device with just a tap.
+- **Effortless Uploads & Downloads**: Upload photos and videos from your device’s local storage to your cloud account, and easily download files from Google Drive or Dropbox to your device with just a tap.

-- **Access Media On Multiple Devices**: Access your media seamlessly across multiple devices with our backup feature, ensuring your content is always at your fingertips
+- **Access Media on Multiple Devices**: With the cloud feature, access your media seamlessly across multiple devices, ensuring your content is always at your fingertips, no matter where you are.

-- **Stay Organized**: Arrange and categorize your photos and videos in your Google Drive account, making it easy to find and manage your media files.
+- **Stay Organized**: Organize and categorize your photos and videos in Google Drive or Dropbox, making it easy to find and manage your media files.

-- **Secure User Data**: We prioritize your privacy and security.
-Cloud Gallery utilizes your Google Drive storage, ensuring that your data remains secure within your own account.
+- **Secure User Data**: With an intuitive and user-friendly interface, Cloud Gallery makes it easy to manage your media files, ensuring a hassle-free experience.

 - **Cross-Platform Compatibility**: Whether you're using an Android or iOS device, Cloud Gallery offers seamless compatibility across platforms.

 - **User-Friendly Interface**: With an intuitive and user-friendly interface, Cloud Gallery makes it easy to manage your media files, ensuring a hassle-free experience.